- Faculty Directory

 Beginning in 1965, Professor Feld conducted a series of experiments (with Professor Ali Javan) to study the saturation spectroscopy of Doppler-broadened three level systems and the role played by coherent Raman processes.
 This provided a foundation for two photon Doppler-free spectroscopy, lasers without inversion, and electromagnetically induced transparency.
 In 1973, he made the first experimental observation of superradiance, the collective spontaneous emission of an assembly of excited atoms.
 In 1987, he began a series of experiments to study the radiation of a single, isolated atom in an optical resonator, which led to the first demonstration of enhanced and suppressed spontaneous emission and radiative level shifts in an open optical resonator.
 In 1994 he developed the single atom laser, a fundamental system in which a two-level atom is coupled to a single mode of the optical field.

-Professor Feld is also active in the field of application of lasers, light and spectroscopy to biology and medicine.
-He directs the Laser Biomedical Research Center at MIT, an NIH-supported center that he founded in 1985, where he pursues research on the use of fluorescence, reflectance, elastic light scattering, Raman spectroscopy and optical interferometry to characterize and image biological cells and tissues.
-His research contributions have been both basic and applied.
+Professor Feld was also active in the field of application of lasers, light and spectroscopy to biology and medicine.
+He directed the Laser Biomedical Research Center at MIT, an NIH-supported center that he founded in 1985, where he pursued research on the use of fluorescence, reflectance, elastic light scattering, Raman spectroscopy and optical interferometry to characterize and image biological cells and tissues.
+His research contributions were both basic and applied.
 In 1985, he showed that fluorescence could be used to diagnosis atherosclerosis, laying the basis for the field of spectral diagnosis of disease.
 In 1991, he demonstrated that Raman spectroscopy could be used to analyze biological tissue.
 This led to its clinical use, in 2006, in diagnosing atherosclerosis and breast cancer.
 In 1998, his group developed the technique of light scattering spectroscopy for measuring the size distribution of epithelial cell nuclei to characterize pre-cancerous change, and in 2001, the method of tri-modal spectroscopy, a clinical technique that combines fluorescence and reflectance for spectral diagnosis.
 Beginning in 2001, he began exploring the use of optical interferometry to study nanometer length changes and small-scale dynamical processes in biological systems.
-This has led, in 2007, to development of a method for creating 3D tomograpic images of living biological cells.
+This led, in 2007, to development of a method for creating 3D tomograpic images of living biological cells.

 Honors and Awards

 Professor Feld was selected as an Alfred P. Sloan Research Fellow in 1973.
 He is a Fellow of the Optical Society of America (1976), the Society of Sigma Xi (1976), the American Physical Society (1978), the American Society for Laser Surgery and Medicine (1978), and the American Association for the Advancement of Science (1989).
 In 1980 he received the MIT Minority Community Distinguished Service Award, and in 1982 the Gordon Y. Billard Award, for exemplary service in leading the MIT Equal Opportunity committee.
 He was the Wolk Visitor and Lecturer at Colgate University in 1992, and the distinguished Baetjer Colloquium speaker at Princeton University in 1996.
 He received the Thompson Award of Spectrochemica Acta in 1991 for development of biomedical Raman spectroscopy, and the Vinci of Excellence (France) in 1995 for development of the single atom laser.
 He was named the 2003 recipient of the Lamb Medal of the Physics of Quantum Electronics Society, which cited his work in biological physics that involves the close interplay between fundamental and applied science.
 He was the Dasari Distinguished Lecturer at the Indian Institute for technology, Kanpur, in 2006.
-Currently (2008), he is recipient of the MLK Jr. Achievement Award from the MIT Campus Committee on Race and Diversity, "recognizing your extensive and persistent efforts to make MIT a more open, more welcoming and more harmonious workplace”; and the Meggers Award of the Optical Society of America, for major contributions to the foundations of laser spectroscopy, and for pioneering developments in the application of spectroscopy to biomedicine.
+In 2008, he was the recipient of the MLK Jr. Achievement Award from the MIT Campus Committee on Race and Diversity, "recognizing your extensive and persistent efforts to make MIT a more open, more welcoming and more harmonious workplace”; and the Meggers Award of the Optical Society of America, for major contributions to the foundations of laser spectroscopy, and for pioneering developments in the application of spectroscopy to biomedicine.

 Professor Feld served on the joint Council on Quantum Electronics in 1982.
 He chaired the MIT Equal Opportunity Presidential Committee from 1978 to 1982; and was co-chair of MIT’s Martin Luther King Celebration Presidential Committee from 1992 to 2007.
 In June 1989, he chaired the Ninth International Conference on Laser Spectroscopy at Bretton Woods, NH, and in July 1992 he co-chaired the Gordon Conference in Lasers in Biology and Medicine.
 He was an Adjunct Staff Member, Research Division, Department of Cardiovascular Research, Cleveland Clinic Foundation from 1984 to 2003, and since 1984 a Research Member of the Joint Faculty of the Harvard-MIT Division of Health, Science and Technology.
-He served on the Board of Directors of the American Society for Laser Surgery and Medicine from 1986 to 1990; the Scientific Advisory Board, Rowland Institute for Science from 2001 to 2004; and since 2001 he serves on the Advisory Board of the Center for Functional Neuroimaging Technologies at Massachusetts General Hospital.
+He served on the Board of Directors of the American Society for Laser Surgery and Medicine from 1986 to 1990; the Scientific Advisory Board, Rowland Institute for Science from 2001 to 2004; and since 2001 served on the Advisory Board of the Center for Functional Neuroimaging Technologies at Massachusetts General Hospital.
 In 1994 he co-founded Newton Laboratories (Woburn, MA), of which he is Chairman.

-Professor Feld has deeply held beliefs in the importance of affirmative action in science and has received several awards for his activities in this area.
+Professor Feld had deeply held beliefs in the importance of affirmative action in science and received several awards for his activities in this area.
 His 1979 article in Scientific American on the physics of karate broke new ground, and you can see photos of him there breaking boards and concrete blocks.

 - “Laser Induced Line Narrowing Effects in Coupled Doppler-Broadened Transitions”, Feld MS and Javan A. Physical Review 177 (2), 540-562 (1969).